RAKSSETRA BETWEEN LOEN AND STRYN

 Rakssetra (540 masl) is an abandoned mountain pasture that is currently used by those who owns it.
 It is also a popular hiking destination and is used as recreation for others.
 There is a beautiful cultivated landscape around the farm, and it is nice to sit there and eat your packed lunch while enjoying the beautiful place and the great view down to the fjord, Olden and the Oldedalen Valley.

 The hike up to Rakssetra takes between half an hour and an hour to walk.
 Parts of the trail are a bit steep, but it is easy and nice to walk.
-Just before you get up to Rakssetra you have to cross a river, you can get a little wet if the water flow in the river is large.
+Just before you get up to Rakssetra you have to cross a river.
+Crossing the river can be challenging and sometimes impossible when there is high water flow.
 From Rakssetra you can walk the same way down as you went up.

 NOTE – It is not allowed to camp on or near Rakssetra since it is privately owned.
-Read more about Rakssetra and how to relate to “allemannsretten” (the right of public access) on Visit Nordfjord’s website.
+Read more about Rakssetra and how to relate to “allemannsretten” (the right to roam) on Visit Nordfjord’s website.

 Loen Shuttle Bus – a new way to experience Loen and Lodalen valley